 You can see the veneer around the table is more yellow than the rest of it.
 That’s one thing that drove me crazy.

 Before I began tinting my own sealer, I sanded the table lightly first.

 Since this table is not solid wood, I made sure not to sand too heavily.

-How to mix Polycrylic with Dye to create a tinted top coat
+How to mix Polycrylic with Dye to Tint Polyurethane or a similar top coat